See Reviews of Instructor Susan Habacivch

 - Probability and series: arithmetic and geometric series, counting, permutations and combinations, Pascal’s Triangle and probability with the Binomial Theorem, binomial and normal distributions

-The qualified student will spend 6-10 hours per week on this class.
-This accounts for watching pre-recorded videos, reading daily assignments and completing daily homework, and submitting handwritten weekly assignments.
-The submitted homework will consist of video concept check questions, daily readings and note-taking, electronic concept questions, and textbook questions, some submitted as scanned written work, and some to be checked against an answer key that will be provided.
+Students can expect to spend at least 6-10 hours per week on this class.
+This time accounts for watching pre-recorded videos, reading daily assignments, completing daily homework, and submitting handwritten weekly assignments.
+The submitted homework will consist of video concept check questions, daily readings and note-taking, electronic practice questions, and textbook questions, some submitted as scanned written work, and some to be checked against an answer key that will be provided.
+Parent-proctored chapter tests will be required at the end of each chapter in which students will be required to show all their work.
+To help students learn good notetaking, notes from each chapter will be submitted and evaluated.
+Weekly live problem-solving and discussion sessions will be held where we work together on concepts and applications of concepts.
+Questions are welcomed!
+All course lectures are pre-recorded and available for students to play back at their convenience.

 Who should enroll?